What Are We Becoming | SATB Chorus & Organ | 20'

 Abigail Welhouse's poem “What Is” asks us to consider our own accountability, asking “what else could we be.”
 Lynn Ungar's “The Last Good Days” emphasizes that any answers we do find will be “complex” and “demanding,” then encourages us to wake up, give thanks, and sing while we live out these answers.

-This piece will be released on an album in Fall 2021 and available soon through Graphite Marketplace.
+This piece is available through Graphite Marketplace.

 What is a balm

 What is it that opens